skreuzhuber/cordova-plugin-dialogs/README.md

 Where numeric values aim to display a keyboard containing only numbers.
 Password values hide the entered characters.

 A sample call for a pin input dialog:
-`navigator.notification.prompt("Please enter your PIN:", callback, "Login", ["OK", "Cancel"], "", "numbericPassword");`
+`navigator.notification.prompt("Please enter your PIN:", callback, "Login", ["OK", "Cancel"], "", "numericPassword");`

 ## Supported platforms
 * Android